Ewert-Technologies/notarytool-gradle/README.md

 Systems.
 To help with this, Apple supplies the [Notary API Web Service](https://developer.apple.com/documentation/notaryapi), which allows cross-platform notarization using a REST API.

-This plugin uses the Notary API to notarize software applications and so it can be used with older versions of macOS, as well as other Operating Systems such as Windows and Linux.
+This plugin uses the Notary API Web API to notarize software applications and so it can be used with older versions of macOS, as well as other Operating Systems such as Windows and Linux.
 The plugin also allows seamless integration with an existing gradle build, so applications can be built and notarized in one process.

 ## Project Status
-This project is in development, no release are publicly available yet.
+This project is in development and its usage and API may be unstable.
+It has been tested and can be considered as being beta.

 ## Versioning
 This project adheres to [Semantic Versioning 2.0.0](https://semver.org/).